Thytu/OpenAdv/README.md

 Make sure to use python3.9.X, torch is currently not supported for python 3.10 and native tuple type hinting has been introduced since python3.9.

-Then you only need **to install the python dependencies** : `python3 -m pip install requirements.txt`
+Then you only need **to install the python dependencies** : `python3 -m pip install -r requirements.txt`

 **To start the server** : `python src/main`